It’s hard to deal with all the things we’re supposed to do for our websites.

 Sometimes poorly (or overly) designed themes include too many fonts.
 Other times website owners load up on fonts without realizing their drag on web page load time.
 Usually these are Google fonts, since they’re freely available.

-- Each Google font has to be fetched from Google’s server and loaded up, adding to page load time.
+- Each one has to be fetched from Google’s server and loaded up, adding to page load time.

 - Each font variation (bold, italic and other variations) adds to the load as much as adding a completely different font. 😯 I know, right?
 Should we not at least be able to have bold and italic included???